CCRI-Cyberknights/stemday_2025_takehome/challenges/02_Base64/README.md

 # 🧩 Base64 Decode Challenge

 📡 **Intercepted Transmission**
-An encoded message has been intercepted from a compromised Liber8 system.
+An encoded message has been intercepted from a compromised CryptKeeper system.

 The file `encoded.txt` contains an entire transmission that has been obfuscated using **Base64**, a common encoding scheme designed to safely transport data across text-only channels.